My Foolproof Guide to Writing Vows

 7. Timing.
 I recommend using a timer to check how long it takes you to read your vows out loud.
 Staying within the 2-4 minute range is great.
 BUT, it's your day!
 So if you want to have 30 second vows or 5 minute vows, that is absolutely a-okay in my book.
 My husband and I's vows were both in the 4 minute range, and while they both felt a little on the long side, we were both glad we shared what we did.

-9. You will probably forget something that you would've liked to include and that's completely fine!
+9. Start jotting down the ideas that come to you in your notes app on your phone, or on a scrap piece of paper that you keep with you.
+It's easy to forget something that you would've liked to include and that's completely fine!
+But this can be limited if you start to compile the inspirations that come to you before you actually sit down to craft them all together in a formal way.
 The beautiful thing about vows is that, though you are crafting them for a particular moment in time, they really are aspects of your relationship that will evolve with you.
 As you both grow together, your vows, or rather, the ways you hope to show up in your partnership will expand along the way.
 In a sense, they are an ever-growing reflection of your shared and personal journeys in life.
+So don't fret if you don't compile every single wonderful idea you had.

 10. Revisit your vows on your anniversary.
 While this one doesn't actually help you in the process of crafting your vows, it is beautiful to set the goal to come back to them in the future.
 This little ritual can be such a sweet way to reconnect with your partner and prompt meaningful conversation, giving you both the opportunity to see how your marriage is reflecting your original intentions.